openimis/openimis-be-social_protection_py/README.md

 `uniqueness` property is set for the field.
 If the property `uniqueness` is set for a particular field, in `validations`, an additional key suffix `_uniqueness` indicates potential duplicates.
 * The 'duplication' section shows potential duplicates among incoming (`incoming_duplicates`) and existing records (`duplicates_amoung_database`).
+* An empty `validation` property indicates that no validations need processing based on the schema properties.